Frederick George Miles: 1930s – Phillips and Powis

 Together F.G. and Blossom designed a single-seat biplane in 1932 (the Miles M1 Satyr), which was built for them by George Parnall & Co of Yate, Gloucestershire.

 In 1932 Miles met Charles Powis a motor engineer and owner of an aircraft business Phillips & Powis based at Woodley Aerodrome, Woodley near Reading.
 Miles agreed to design a cheap, but modern light monoplane which he called the Miles Hawk, built by Phillips and Powis at Woodley.
 The Hawk sold well and Miles joined the company as technical director and chief designer.
 His brother, George followed him as a test pilot and manager of the engine section.
 Other successful designs followed, including one "special" commissioned from Miles by Charles Lindbergh and known as the Miles Mohawk.

 In 1935 Phillips and Powis became a public company with Rolls-Royce Limited becoming a major shareholder.
 Miles became chairman and managing director and his brother George, became technical director and chief designer.
 With the expansion of the Royal Air Force, the company in 1937 won a contract worth £2 million for the Miles Magister basic trainer.
 This was followed by a similar order for 900 Master I aircraft in 1938, followed by later large orders for 2,402 Master II and III aircraft and 1,789 Martinet and Queen Martinet aircraft were made for the RAF with a small number to the Royal Navy and overseas.

 Aero Engine

-C. F. Caunter designed a 60hp two-stroke light aero engine.
+C. F. Caunter designed a 60 hp two-stroke light aero engine.
 Miles built a test prototype of the Caunter engine and successful tests were carried out at the Woodley Aerodrome during the late 1930s.
 However, with the onset of the Second World War, the Powis & Phillips works turned their full attention to aircraft production and Caunter eventually sold his design to the Alvis company.